joaoalberto-dev/previous/README.md

 }
 ```

-This will be compiled to TypeScript and Rust code using the Previous compiler:
+This will be compiled to TypeScript client and server code using the Previous compiler:

 ```bash
 # Compile the schema